C-PTSD: When Trauma Is a Pattern, Not a Single Event

 Depressive disorders (MDD, persistent depressive disorder) can reflect shutdown, emotional numbing, hopelessness, and internalized shame that develop from prolonged unmet emotional needs

-Personality disorders (especially Borderline Personality Disorder, but also others like Avoidant or Dependent traits) sometimes used to describe relational instability, emotional dysregulation, and attachment trauma responses that may actually be adaptive survival strategies
+Personality disorders (especially Borderline Personality Disorder, but also others like Narcissistic, Avoidant or Dependent traits) sometimes used to describe relational instability, emotional dysregulation, and attachment trauma responses that may actually be adaptive survival strategies

 Dissociative disorders (or dissociative features not otherwise specified) can reflect compartmentalization, emotional detachment, depersonalization, or “checking out” in response to overwhelm